NorwayOfficial Name: Kingdom of Norway

 25,000 Norwegian Kroner (or equivalent), without prior approval

 See the Department of State’s Fact Sheet on Norway for information on U.S.-Norway relations.

 Entry, Exit & Visa Requirements

-Norway is a party to the Schengen Agreement.
-This means that U.S. citizens may enter Norway for up to 90 days for tourist or business purposes without a visa.
-For additional details about travel into and within Schengen countries, please see our Schengen Fact Sheet.
+- Norway is a party to the Schengen Agreement.
+U.S. citizens may enter Norway for up to 90 days for tourist or business purposes without a visa.
+For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.